canonical/charmed-magma/docs/tutorial/03_deploying_the_4g_core.md

 upper right, and fill out the multi-step modal form.
 Use the secrets from above for the "Hardware UUID" and "Challenge Key" fields.

-## Verify the Access Gateway deployment
+## Verifying the Access Gateway deployment

 Verify that the Access Gateway is properly running: